-To break apart the large ink pigments that make up the tattoo, we use lasers.
-To put it simply, a laser is a light beam, and a light beam carries energy.
-The ink pigments need to absorb this energy from the laser through photons (particles of light).
+For removal, lasers are used to break apart the large ink pigments that make up the tattoo.
+To put it simply, a laser is a light beam that carries energy.
+The ink pigments absorb this energy through photons (particles of light) and break apart.

-The amount of energy carried by a laser beam is determined by the wavelength of the laser light.
-The wavelength of a beam is the distance between two peaks in the wave (like wave crests in the sea), and is also what determines the colour of the light.
-A laser with a wavelength of 450 nanometers, for example, would be blue, whilst a laser with a wavelength of 700 nanometers would be red.
+The amount of energy carried by a laser beam is determined by the wavelength, which is the distance between two peaks in the wave of the laser beam, and is also what determines the colour of the light.
+A laser with a wavelength of 450 nanometers, for example, is blue, whilst a laser with a wavelength of 700 nanometers is red.

-Existing laser tattoo removal technology relies on high energy laser pulses, with each pulse lasting around a nanosecond (that’s one thousand-millionth of a second).
-When this laser light is absorbed by the ink, it heats up extremely rapidly (often up to several thousand degrees Celsius) and expands.
+Existing laser tattoo removal technology relies on high energy laser pulses, with each pulse lasting around a nanosecond (one thousand-millionth of a second).
+When this laser light is absorbed by the ink, it heats up rapidly and expands.
 These very hot, expanded ink molecules are now in contact with the skin.
-This is what causes severe burns and blisters (and sometimes even long term damage like scarring).
+This is what causes burns, blisters and sometimes even long-term damage such as scarring.

 Once expanded, the ink breaks apart, releasing a large amount of energy into the surrounding skin very quickly.
-Bubbles of carbon dioxide are also released, floating to the surface of the skin and causing an effect known as frosting; an immediate whitening of the skin that occurs as soon as the laser impacts the skin (it almost looks like the skin is being crystalised).
-Frosting normally takes up to two hours to recede, and alongside the burns and blisters caused by the process, means that the tattoo can only be treated once per session.
+Bubbles of carbon dioxide are also released, floating to the surface of the skin and causing an effect known as frosting; an immediate whitening of the skin that occurs as soon as the laser impacts the skin.
+Frosting normally takes up to two hours to recede, meaning that the tattoo can only be treated once per session.

-The combination of burns from the heated ink as well as laser overspill is the cause of the severe pain, long recovery windows and often irreversible damage to the skin.
+Older technology also uses large spot sizes, meaning the area of the skin the laser beam hits is a not very precise and the laser often falls on untattooed skin.
+The combination of burns from the heated ink as well as laser overspill causes severe pain, long recovery windows and often irreversible damage to the skin.

-NAAMA's Lightsense takes a different approach to the traditional laser systems, using really low levels of energy, really fast.
+The LightSense laser system – only available at NAAMA - takes a different approach to the traditional laser systems, using really low levels of energy at ultra-fast speeds.
 This allows lots of photons to be absorbed in a much shorter time, breaking ink apart quickly, before that energy can escape and damage the surrounding skin.

-The result is that Lightsense laser system causes little to no burning, frosting that heals in seconds not days, much lower pain levels, vastly reduced chances of long-term damage, and healing time reduced to a couple of weeks instead of a couple of months.
-Naama's Lightsense is quick, effective, and much, much kinder to your skin.
+The result is that laser removal at NAAMA causes little to no burning and frosting that heals in seconds, so the skin can be treated twice in one session.
+There are much lower pain levels, vastly reduced chances of long-term damage, and hardly any downtime, meaning you can come back for sessions every one to three weeks rather than up to three months.
+In short, the LightSense laser system is fast, effective, precise and kinder to your skin.